-Rev. Allis and his wife, Emeline Palmer Allis, are buried here in Wall Cemetery.
+Rev. Allis (supposedly) and his wife, Emeline Palmer Allis, are buried here in Wall Cemetery.
 He was active as a missionary with the Pawnee Indians here in 1834-1846, and was a missionary in the Nebraska area for over 40 years.
-This would make him one of the earliest of the travelers to come to Nebraska right after Lewis and Clark went through, and a definite pioneer who had a direct impact on our history.
-He died on December 12, 1883 in Fremont, Nebraska, but is supposedly buried here.
+This would make him one of the earliest of the travelers to come to Nebraska right after Lewis and Clark went through, and a definite pioneer who had a direct impact on history, and it had devastating effects ; the missionaries tore the native people away from their heritage and forced them to change against their wishes.
+Allis died on December 12, 1883 in Fremont, Nebraska, but is supposedly buried here; it could be just a cenotaph for Allis in this cemetery.
 The cemetery got its name from Civil War Union Army colonel and physician Dr. W. R. Wall, who moved to Iowa after the war and married one of Rev. Allis' daughters.

 Click here to see a photo of Vernon Palmer Wall, and read a bit about his service record, at the On Eternal Patrol website for lost submariners.
 My thanks to Charles Hinman for this link.

 Son of Henry O. – Edna N. Wall.

 Lost at sea in the Pacific with submarine Seawolf."